hackclub/hackclub/workshops/todo-list-app/README.md

  export default Input
 ```

-Also, import the `Firebase.js` file you created before at the top so that we can use Firebase inside this component.
+Also, import the `Firebase.js` file you created before at the top to use Firebase inside this component.

 ```jsx
 import firebse from '../Firebase'